 Veolia offers collection, transfer and disposal services for this stream, and the details around which equipment would be best suited to your needs can be found here.

 Veolia advises all clients to undergo a site waste assessment pbefore selecting equipment and service schedules.
 This process ensures that you receive the best value from our services, optimising waste management efficiency and cost-effectiveness for your organisation.

 What is commonly found in general waste that can actually be recycled?

 Did you know that some items commonly found in general waste can actually be recycled?
-We promote sustainable practices by educating consumers about recycling opportunities to assist our consumers who are unfamiliar with which streams belong in which bin, we have put some guidelines below pertaining to the recyclable streams that are most commonly found in our general waste bins:
+We promote sustainable practices by educating consumers about recycling opportunities to assist our consumers who are unfamiliar with which streams belong in which bin.
+We have put some guidelines below pertaining to the recyclable streams that are most commonly found in our general waste bins: